lttng/lttng-docs/contents/reference/intro.md

 ---

-This chapter presents various references for LTTng packages such as links to online manpages, tables needed by the rest of the text, descriptions of library functions, and more.
+This chapter presents various references for LTTng packages such as links to online man pages, tables needed by the rest of the text, descriptions of library functions, and more.